pliang279/lm-social-bias/README.md

 [6] Poria et al., MELD: A multimodal multi-party dataset for emotion recognition in conversations.
 ACL 2019

 [7] Park et al., Computational analysis of persuasiveness in social multimedia: A novel dataset and multimodalprediction approach.
-ICMI, 2014
+ICMI 2014

 [8] Pang and Lee.
 Opinion mining and sentiment analysis.
 Foundations and Trends in Information Retrieval 2008